- Governance & functions

 EAD Data Users

-Data users consult and download data or aeronautical publications, and generate reports from EAD.
+Data users consult and download data or aeronautical publications; they generate reports from EAD.
 Typical data users include:

 - the general public.

 The EAD Service Steering Group was created to provide guidance for the management of EAD.
-Its mission consists of steering EAD service provision, maintaining commitment from EAD stakeholders and encouraging a standardised approach for the exchange of aeronautical information and related data.
+Its mission encompasses steering EAD service provision, maintaining commitment from EAD stakeholders and encouraging the adoption of a standardised approach for the exchange of aeronautical information and related data.

-Meetings are taking place every six months and are focusing on general management, system management, client migration, system performance and operational issues.
+Meetings take place every six months and focus on general management, system management, client migration, system performance and operational issues.

 The main tasks of the EAD SSG are to:

-- provide guidance to the Head of European Aeronautical Information Management Unit (EAIM) and ensure that the EAD evolves in line with EUROCONTROL objectives and customers’ requirements,
+- provide guidance to the Head of European Aeronautical Information Management Unit (EAIM) and to ensure that the EAD evolves in line with EUROCONTROL’s objectives and customers’ requirements;

-- provide advice, guidance and support to the Head of EAIM related to the management of the EAD Systems and Services,
+- provide advice, guidance and support to the Head of EAIM on the management of the EAD Systems and Services;

-- agree on actions for all matters having a major impact on the EAD functionality and/or on the budget before reporting these to the relevant authority,
+- agree on actions for all matters with a potential major impact on the EAD functionality and/or budget before reporting on these to the relevant authority;

-- perform an annual review of the EAD service and copyright charging scheme.
+- carry out an annual review of the EAD service and its copyright charging scheme.